Kaleidoscope Symmetry - xelsed.ai

 }

-Calls itself with a smaller radius and increased depth to draw nested polygons inside
+Calls the function itself with a smaller radius and incremented depth, nesting a nested polygon inside the current one.

 let nestedRadius = radius * shrinkFactor;